 Taking a Disneyland Christmas vacation is a wonderful way to make special memories during the holiday season.
 Disneyland Christmas parades, fireworks, holiday attraction overlays, and special entertainment are just the beginning of what to expect during the Disneyland holiday season.
-Take a tour of everything offered for the 2022 holiday season with our Disneyland Christmas guide.
+Take a tour of everything available for the 2023 Disneyland Christmas season with our holiday guide.

-Disneyland officially transforms into a holiday wonderland November 11, 2022 and the celebration continues all the way until January 8, 2023.
-Enjoy the holiday season at Disney California Adventure, Disneyland, and on-site resorts.
+Disneyland officially transforms into a holiday wonderland November 10, 2023 and the celebration continues all the way until January 7, 2024.
+Enjoy the holiday season at Disney California Adventure, Disneyland, and all three on-site resorts.

 - Disneyland Holiday Attractions

 - Disneyland Christmas Entertainment

 - Disney California Adventure Christmas Attractions

 - Disney California Adventure Holiday Entertainment

 Disneyland Holiday Attractions

 Disneyland has two incredible holiday ride overlays each year during the Christmas season.
 Haunted Mansion and “it’s a small world” Holiday both completely shut down to transform these classic attractions into beloved holiday experiences.